mabr3/assignment-/README.md

 ## Changes made to infra:
 - In **docker-compose.yml** I've changed the version of the mariadb image from *latest* to  *10.9.7*, as a fix for an error such as described [here](https://github.com/bitsondatadev/trino-getting-started/issues/31#issuecomment-1611865456).
-- In order to create a location for checkpointing in structured streaming, in file **copy_to_minio.sh** I've added the following line:`mc mb minio/checkpoints --ignore-existin` .
+- In order to create a location for checkpointing in structured streaming, in file **copy_to_minio.sh** I've added the following line: `mc mb minio/checkpoints --ignore-existing` .
 Besides that, I've also created separate paths for each type of data file (Orders, Industries, Customers, Products)

 ## Data Model